Selective Neuron Amplification in Transformer Language Models: Methodology

-\begin{enumerate} \item Baseline probability serves as the primary predictor variable.
-It measures the model’s confidence in the correct output before any amplification, expressed as the probability assigned to the target token.
-This baseline is the key independent variable used to interpret SNA outcomes.
+\begin{enumerate} \item Baseline probability is the model's confidence in the correct output before any intervention, expressed as the probability assigned to the target token.
+This is the primary independent variable used to interpret SNA outcomes. \item Percentage improvement quantifies the effect of amplification for each configuration, calculated as: